HijackHornet/RoR2ModsOpSrc/HjUpdaterAPI/README.md

 ﻿![](https://lh3.googleusercontent.com/hjo0Yb1G9TjN4JqOF8dgpX58sbM2moS5v_oQk60-ofW5nsQ1O9pWQBkZ056eizTsUhtgqTvpOCiZNSj-qzM5e6IhoY4yQH5gSja0Alu8ShD8HYGDmt9Wn61mdT1hAUOj6k33coFPgxRATz7PhNHuUAHBiV5julkfvOYO7VZOeiiY-w2tglXJcKYmOEvYuTEN2Zg9SOj53CHghOU9fsA40PIaNA5KUp79TOZGJuM4VvFgc1eB8L8XkITVR0Hl3NQG2xB2liRILyrnirQ7drhUgk2A9kLOoV_JHFEr9G0xi8yQ0rNSbB0556otMEC4cpRtkgSWz8wtBthBW7RLvU1_zTswThhQcZ-0J8hnMYYd_wN2FCMbRZRK77pZYti-15TTjhNyEvLtOrjgjVNHKeGEH9RaLcNii1VhF7fevk11o0qhJeCrgjtV8u9Up6iLe-3xB4U6UIBS7Vr8SvkpkWLxr7R3kIjP-p9Z1a4r7H8sfZjU6MRkZeS7x1cAeNFO4FUivyapyFbfx_qJ0JJASKvc6d7VbOsEY2jLwNLIDX7ZBzsBhZTZiyAz5GX75s1T0YQnMfssnsYUPqKVyLx8T2c6eb63Op1WO13xjTKb-D7XiExwD5ujgS8jM9o1JwKWcE2k_JLYvABK96tlgHVn3u0TmJsTATMfcP7XdDcD2MxvG6H-_YfqJiNTlrB4Cv931GNLKkLPnf9gMI4YJ-wmW3G6TDKMFp-EFcfSp7_Som9o8RwX8um8=w1024-h300-no)

 # Hj Updater API
+This tool has been made by HijackHornet and is now reworked and mantain by me under an MIT license.
 This 'mod' is actually an API for developers willing to implement an auto-update feature for their mod in only one function call.
 As a user of the mod, every other mod using Hj Updater API will be updated automatically while you are playing.
 As a developer, many options are available for you to decide how the update should behave.
 If you only want to warn the mod user that an update is available, Hj will provide you an easy way to do so.

 ## How does it work ?